Heartland Tech’s 2018 predictions: Seed capital, apprenticeships, and HQ2 publicity stunts

 Apprenticeships will become the big new training program

 It’s no secret that this year was a rough one for coding bootcamps.
-The Iron Yard and Dev Bootcamp, both of which had many locations throughout the South and Midwest, both closed their doors.
+The Iron Yard and Dev Bootcamp, both of which had many locations throughout the South and Midwest, closed their doors.

 What hasn’t been discussed as thoroughly is how much Heartland cities did to publicize these coding bootcamps in an effort to boost their own startup ecosystems.
 Cities from Las Vegas to Louisville hosted ribbon-cutting ceremonies for coding bootcamps, as mayors proclaimed that they would be lighting the way to a high-tech future.
 Now, many cities are realizing that while some coding school graduates can find high-paying jobs, more immersive programs are needed to help create a robust pipeline of tech talent.

-In 2017, apprenticeships replaced coding schools as the most buzzed-about training program, and I think that we will start to see both the private and public sectors launch more apprenticeship programs in 2018.
-There will certainly be more money available to do so — President Donald Trump signed an executive order increasing the amount of federal funding for new apprenticeship training programs from $90 million to $190 million.
+In 2017, apprenticeships replaced coding schools as the most buzzed-about training programs, and I think we will start to see both the private and public sectors launch more apprenticeship programs in 2018.
+There will certainly be more money available to do so — President Trump signed an executive order increasing the amount of federal funding for new apprenticeship training programs from $90 million to $190 million.
 One of those federally funded programs is Apprenti, based in Washington.

 Announced in 2016, Apprenti received interest from more than 3,000 applicants in 2017 for a year-long pilot program in Washington.
-Nearly 100 apprentices were placed at tech companies throughout Washington, including notable names like Amazon and Microsoft.
+Nearly 100 apprentices were placed at tech companies — including Amazon and Microsoft — located throughout Washington.
 The program has already announced that it will be expanding to a number of other states, including California, Michigan, Ohio, and Oregon.
 More expansions are likely to be announced in 2018.

 There’s also Kenzie Academy, an Indianapolis startup that’s launching its first apprenticeship program in January.
 I predict we’ll see more venture capitalists funding startups like Kenzie in 2018.

-One or more of Amazon’s HQ2 losers will take their discarded incentive money and create some kind of “innovation hub”
+One or more of Amazon’s HQ2 losers will take their discarded incentive money and create some kind of innovation hub

 Buckle up, because the conversation about Amazon’s HQ2 is far from over.
 The ecommerce giant has kept mum on when it will announce which city it has selected for HQ2, other than to say it will be sometime in the new year.

-While the HQ2 selection process has drawn criticism from those who feel Amazon is trying to squeeze their city for as many dollars as possible, quite a few mayors seem to have relished the opportunity to shill for their cities.
-If you think that not “winning” HQ2 is going to stop some of these mayors from name-dropping Amazon to promote their city, think again.
+While the HQ2 selection process has drawn criticism from some who feel Amazon is trying to squeeze their city for as many dollars as possible, quite a few mayors have relished the opportunity to shill for their cities.
+If you think that not winning HQ2 is going to stop some of these mayors from name-dropping Amazon to promote their city, think again.
 Of the 238 cities that submitted a bid, it seems likely a few will take a “you’ll be sorry you ever rejected us” approach and use some of their proposed incentive money to create some kind of innovation space.
 Maybe it will be a work space for startups in a sector that the city is strong in, such as manufacturing or fintech.
 Maybe it will be creating an entrepreneurial center for students at a local university.

 Alas, I think that most of the 237 cities that aren’t selected by Amazon to host HQ2 will go back to business as usual, namely, trying to woo corporations in private with massive incentive deals.
 But if cities can be creative enough to think of shipping a 21-foot saguaro cactus to Amazon or run ads on buses in Seattle to promote themselves, I hope some mayor is creative enough to realize that losing out on HQ2 doesn’t mean they can’t still turn their city into a tech destination.